stevedylandev/openzeppelin-monitor/CONTRIBUTING.md

 - Is the contribution architected correctly?
 - Is the contribution polished?

-Note: if your pull request isn't getting enough attention, you can email us at `defender-support@openzeppelin.com` to get help finding reviewers.
+Note: if your pull request isn't getting enough attention, you can contact us on [Telegram](https://t.me/openzeppelin_tg/4) to get help finding reviewers.

 ## Best practices